 - E-1.
 Sources of Incoming Mail.
-Corrections staff will only accept USPS or Deschutes County Sheriff's Office Services delivered written correspondence, notes, parcels or documents for inmates.
+Members will only accept USPS or Deschutes County Sheriff's Office delivered written correspondence, notes, parcels or documents for inmates.
 This includes legal documents.
-However, an attorney may have corrections staff pass a large volume of legal documents or those needing an inmate's signature.
-An attorney may also have corrections staff pass plea petitions on to inmates.
-A corrections lieutenant may approve other exceptions to sources. - E-2.
+However, an attorney may have members pass a large volume of legal documents or those needing an inmate's signature.
+An attorney may also request members pass plea petitions on to inmates.
+A lieutenant may approve other exceptions to sources. - E-2.
 Postage-Due Mail.
 The jail will not accept or pay for any inmate mail with postage due.
 When postage due mail is delivered by the USPS, it will be refused.

 - E-3.
 Junk and Bulk Mail.
-Corrections staff will accept solicited and unsolicited junk and bulk mail for inmates.
-Any junk and bulk mail received at the AJ and not addressed to a specific inmate will be held to the same standard of personal mail.
-However, if AJ staff deems a bulk mailing to be either rehabilitative or legally beneficial to the inmate population, reasonable access to such mail will be allowed. - E-4.
+Members will accept solicited and unsolicited junk and bulk mail for inmates.
+Any junk and bulk mail received at the AJ and not addressed to a specific inmate will be held to the same standard as personal mail.
+However, if a supervisor deems a bulk mailing to be either rehabilitative or legally beneficial to the inmate population, reasonable access to such mail will be allowed. - E-4.
 Delivery Schedule.
-Mail should be delivered to inmates within 24 hours of receipt at the jail.
-Exceptions may occur in unusual circumstances, such as having the contents translated, a late afternoon delivery of mail, or mail being held as evidence in a criminal or disciplinary investigation. - E-5.
+Mail should be delivered to inmates within 24 hours of receipt at the AJ.
+Exceptions may occur in unusual circumstances, such as having the contents translated, a late afternoon delivery, or mail held as evidence in a criminal or disciplinary investigation. - E-5.
 Return Address.
 Incoming personal mail must have the full name and address of the sender.
 (As previously noted, the return address on legal and official mail must have the sender's job, agency, or firm title and address commercially preprinted or stamped.)
 Return address labels are prohibited.
 If incoming personal inmate mail does not have a full return address or has a return address label, the mail handler will confiscate the mail using Property Confiscation Form 322. - E-6.
 Addressing Inmate Mail.
 Incoming mail must have the inmate's booking name as part of the addressee information. - E-7.
 Change of Address Responsibilities.
 Inmates are responsible for submitting change-of-address requests to the publishers of the periodicals they receive and to others that send them mail at the jail. - E-8.
 Forwarding Mail for Out-of-Custody Inmates.
 Normally, mail handlers will not forward mail for inmates that are no longer lodged in the jail.
 They will return letters, periodicals, packages unopened to the sender.
-A corrections lieutenant may direct mail handlers to locate a current address and forward the mail to the former inmate.
+A lieutenant may direct mail handlers to locate a current address and forward the mail to the former inmate.
 The AJ will attempt to return all mail or forward if possible. - E-9.
-Mail for Inmates at the Work Center (WC).
-Corrections mail handlers will open, inspect, and scan all personal letters, cards, and publications for prohibited content.
-Mail will only be read in-depth if there is a legitimate jail interest.
-Mail handlers will then place the WC mail basket in Jail Administration. - E-10.
 Holding Mail.
 Mail handlers will normally not hold mail for inmates released or temporarily transferred to another facility.
-A corrections lieutenant may make exceptions.
-If the inmate has been temporarily transferred to another facility and has a property box still issued, incoming mail will be stored in their property box. - E-11.
+A lieutenant may make exceptions.
+If the inmate has been temporarily transferred to another facility and has a property bag still issued, incoming mail will be stored in their property bag. - E-10.
 Returning Mail to Sender.
 To return unopened mail, a mail handler will stamp the mail "return to sender," note the reason for refusal by the stamp, obliterate any mail-sorting bar code, and return it to the post office.
-To return mail that was opened, a mail handler must repackage it and send it at the expense of the jail to the sender.
-The mail handler will include a copy of the Returned Mail Letter Form No. 323 and the Inmate Mail Guide Form No. 324 if he repackages the mail.
+To return mail that was opened, a mail handler must repackage it and send it at the expense of the AJ to the sender.
+The mail handler will include a copy of the Returned Mail Letter Form No. 323 and the Inmate Mail Guide Form No. 324 if they repackage the mail.